sebajara/sebajara.github.io/_posts/2020-07-25-bancor-v1-bonding-curve.md

-In simple terms, a token bonding curve is a function $$p(s)$$ that takes the total supply of tokens in circulation $$s$$, and returns the "instantaneous" price per token (in some other currency units).
+In simple terms, a token bonding curve is a function $$p(s)$$ that takes the total supply of tokens in circulation $$s$$, and returns the "*instantaneous*" price per token (in some other currency units).
 Then to buy or sell a given amount of token, we integrate $$p(s)$$ to calculate the price.
 The simplest case is a constant price, where the integral is proportional to the amount of token.
 If you want to learn more about